 Two projects are associated with the focus at PSP on health psychology.
 These are the Pathways to Sleep project and the Four Tier Analysis project.

-The Pathways to Sleep Inventory (PSI) is currently being continually updates.
-Those taking PSI can review more than 70 pathways to more successful sleep.
-A series of essays are being prepared based on the four major clusters of sleep pathways: (1) healthy life habist, (2) preparation for sleep, (3) sleep environments and (4) sleep-inducing substances.
+The Pathways to Sleep Inventory (PSI) has been completed by more than 200 people..
+Those taking PSI reviewed more than 70 pathways to more successful sleep.
+A series of essays have been and are being prepared based on the four major clusters of sleep pathways: (1) healthy life habits, (2) preparation for sleep, (3) sleep environments and (4) sleep-inducing substances.
+Additional essays have been published and will be published in the near future concerning broader issues regarding quality of sleep.
+These essays concern such matters as multiple sleep segments and breathing during sleep.

-Three essays have been published at this point based on a four-tier framework for provision of health-based coaching and health psychology services:
+Three essays have been published based on a four-tier framework for provision of health-based coaching and health psychology services.
+These four tiers are: (1) treatment, (2) amelioration, (3) prevention and (4) advocacy.

 On the Cliff’s Edge: Four Tiers of Health-Based Coaching